-How to get to Cajas National Park from Cuenca and Back
+How To Get To Cajas National Park From Cuenca

 The easiest way to get to Cajas National Park is with a tour agency.
-However, I highly advise against doing so because getting to Cajas National Park is extremely easy on your own and it is extremely safe.
-To get Cajas National Park, you will want to base yourself in Cuenca.
+However, I wouldn’t recommend doing so because getting to Cajas National Park is easy on your own, safe, and is really what traveling is all about!
+To get to Cajas National Park, you will want to base yourself in Cuenca.

 Cuenca is only a short 45-minute ride to Cajas National Park and there are buses that run regularly from Terminal Terrestre.
 Terminal Terrestre is a quick 20-minute walk from the historic center or a 5-minute taxi ride.